DEMETER298/IonBreeders_ABH/README.md

 ![output_abh_NoParent](https://user-images.githubusercontent.com/40309394/65672964-e5f73880-e084-11e9-9fb7-0a82e208c1ac.png)

+`List of barcode/sample used`: Barcode and sample name correspondence table.

+`The ABH (markers in rows/samples in columns)`:  output file can be opened in Excel.

-`The ABH (markers in rows/samples in columns)`: output file can be opened in Excel as shown below.
+`The ABH (markers in columns/samples in rows)`: output file can be opened in Excel as shown below.

 ![noParent_output](https://user-images.githubusercontent.com/40309394/65673657-2c996280-e086-11e9-9beb-b1a4245c6262.png)